GQW19/lev_doc/tutorial/README.md

 ### 2.1 Choose a tutorial

 If this is your first time to Leviathan, you may not know where to start, or what tools should be experienced firstly, you can go to the Forum.
-According to the official penetration tutorial 1-4, you can easily complete a web penetration test on Leviathan!
+Using the official penetration testing tutorials 1-4, you can easily complete a web penetration test on Leviathan!

 ![image_1.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/a6b43e3e-9a12-42e4-bb35-51f8cc8df13e.JPEG)

 ### 2.2 Select tools

-If you have a specific tool to use, you can find the relevant tools or workflows in the Market, and run the task directly.
+If you have a specific tool to use, you can find the relevant tools or workflows in the Market and directly run the task.

 ![image_2.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/f6fac1d4-508d-4254-9b4d-9b11b271afd0.png)